evaelb/softrobot/README.md

 # Code
 The data used can be downloaded through this link or can be downloaded from this repository as well (folder 'AirPumpRelay2').
-There are 1314 training images and 194 test images divided into two catgories, with and without mask.

 # Further information